lucylow/salty-wet-man/README.md

 **Labeled image-training datasets**

-  * Small image datasets (order of tens of thousands of images).
-Classic example MNIST digit-recognition task with best error rate
+  * Small image datasets (order of tens of thousands of images) - classic MNIST digit-recognition task with best error rate
-  * Large image datasets (order of hundreds of thousands of images).
-Examples are ImageNet or LabelMe
+  * Large image datasets (order of hundreds of thousands of images) - examples are ImageNet or LabelMe

 **Large Dataset ImageNet**